trimix3d/lol_best_adc_build_finder/README.md

 Generating every possible combinations of n items gives an absurd number of builds to try and this is impossible to process in reasonable time.
 That's why in `champion_optimizer` I use another approach, based on the assumption that a good build made of n items must also be a good build at n-1 items, and so on.
 This allows to drastically reduce the number of combinations because builds can now be explored like a tree where we only keep the best branches.

-After selecting a champion, the builds generation process starts with a list containing one empty build and works as the following:
+After selecting a champion, the builds generation process starts with a list containing one empty build and works as the following :

 1. Select the first build of the current list.
 Loop through a predetermined pool of items available for the champion.
 For each of these items, add them to a copy of the selected build and store this copy in a new list.
 Repeat for every build of the list.